Jelosus2/Lora_Easy_Training_Colab/README.md

 ![How to get link from hf 2nd method](./assets/model_url_hf_2.png)

 ## Changelog
+- June 30, 2024:
+  - Fixed wd taggers and BLIP captioning + now all taggers run on onnx run time.
+Keras run time has been removed since it's actually much slower.
+  - Now you can use paths to specify where you want to setup the LoRA folder instead of just a name on the root of drive/google colab.
+  - Added the ability to give different file names for downloaded models and VAEs.
+Additionally, now you can save them on your own google drive.
+  - Fixed a bunch of bugs and errors.
 - April 9, 2024:
   - Fixed the tagging cell for v2 taggers.
   - Added more options to the tagging cell.